 The exact pathogenesis behind this disorder is uncertain.
 However, a few things are contributing factors to ADHD disorders.

 This means there may be certain kinds of abnormalities during fetal brain development.
 It could be natural or induced.
-In an induced type of defect, failure of formation of complete brain areas or functions may have been triggered by the following:
+In an induced type of defect, failure of the formation of complete brain areas or functions may have been triggered by the following:

 - The use of drugs by a mother